• ABOUT

 • CONTACT

 Rosemary Goodenough’s work is collected internationally.
-She is the first female artist to have a sculpture ‘A Woman in Motion’ on permanent display inside Lambeth Palace (on which building first started in 1190) celebrating Margery Kempe 1373-1439 (Artist’s Proof#1) as part of the Lambeth Palace Permanent Art Collection in London.
-Number 1 in the Edition of 12 is held in the Minster in King’s Lynn, Norfolk.
+She is the first female artist to have a sculpture ‘A Woman in Motion’ (Artist’s Proof#1) on permanent display inside Lambeth Palace in the Lambeth Palace Art Collection celebrating Margery Kempe (1373-1439) as a Pilgrim.
+Number 1 in the Limited Edition of 12 is displayed in the Minster in King’s Lynn, Norfolk.

-Artist’s Proof #1 of the entire Series of 5 Sculptures celebrating Eleanor of Aquitaine was bought by Professor Janina Ramirez, FRSA FRHistS.
+Artist’s Proof #1 of her series of 5 Sculptures (a limited edition of 3 plus 2 artist’s proofs) celebrating Eleanor of Aquitaine was bought by Professor Janina Ramirez, FRSA FRHistS.
 Visiting Professor in Medieval Studies, University of Lincoln, Research Fellow in History of Art, Harris Manchester College, University of Oxford and BBC Historian and Presenter and Author.

-She has paintings in Private Collections in for example, Boston, Cape Town, Edinburgh, Geneva, Glasgow, London, New York, Norfolk, Northamptonshire, Oxford, Paris and Tennessee.
+Rosemary Goodenough has works in Private Collections in Boston, Cape Town, Edinburgh, Geneva, Glasgow, Essex, London, New York, Norfolk, Northamptonshire, Oxford, Paris and Tennessee.

 JUNE 2025: INAUGURATION OF ‘A WOMAN IN MOTION’ INTO THE LAMBETH PALACE PERMANENT ART COLLECTION.